chebbi603/ui-gen-dashboard/docs/react-UI.md

   - Error handling: shows a destructive banner with `Retry` if load fails; displays "No contract assigned" when backend returns `null`.
   - Accessibility: preview container uses `pre > code` with mono font and overflow scrolling.
   - Syntax highlighting: minimal highlighter escapes HTML and colors tokens — keys violet, string values teal, numbers blue, booleans orange, and `null` gray — using non-callback regex capture replacements to avoid TypeScript warnings.
+  - Original snapshot source (post-optimization): after a job completes, the "Original Contract" viewer prefers the backend-provided `result.originalSnapshot` from `GET /gemini/jobs/:jobId` when available.
+If not present, it falls back to the contract fetched prior to optimization.
+This ensures the baseline shown is exactly what the optimizer saw.
 ### AI Optimization section
   - Streamlined UI with a single action to optimize the user's contract.
   - No events or pain point filters are shown in MVP.